 This course is for complete beginners.
 Please note that it is a sequential course which means that you need to enrol at the start of the year.
 If you have even the slightest knowledge of French, then it may be possible to join at a later stage of the year.

 This course is for those continuing to expand their knowledge of French.
-You need to have some knowledge of the basics of the language and be able to conduct a basic conversation with the support of the tutor.
+You need to have solid knowledge of the basics of the language, and be able to conduct a basic conversation with the support of the tutor.

 This conversation-based course is for those who can already speak French with some fluency.
 There is no formal syllabus.

 Unsure of your level or want more information on joining our classes?

 email the class coordinator Peta Frost email@example.com

 email firstname.lastname@example.org or phone 0408 348 479 for assistance.

 Getting involved in a French learning classroom is the absolute best way to learn French in Australia, but you should also be aware of the many other learning resources available online.
 You could look at some of these top resources between weekly classes or in term breaks.